 Sometimes mutual fund investors are surprised when they receive taxable capital gains distributions even though they haven’t sold the mutual fund itself.

 An individual who utilizes an SMA owns the portfolio’s securities directly.
-This means that there are opportunities to control, and perhaps to minimize, the distribution of taxable gains.
+This means that there are opportunities to control, and perhaps minimize, the distribution of taxable gains.

 Mutual Funds and the Problem with Embedded Gains